 If the ‘Goals’ page is empty, you do not need to worry about goals.
 If you do have goals set up though, you can follow this guide to migrate your goals into GA4.

 For basic tracking, GA4 setup is a fairly straightforward process while it may be much more daunting for advanced users or organizations with a plethora of custom metrics, goals, events or Google Adwords integration.
 With this in mind, we urge you to enable GA4 as soon as possible so you can lock in the measurement gains by having some historical data.
 While it may be a painful process, GA4 should provide a solid foundation for modern user behavior and web performance tracking for your website or app well into the future.

 Looking for the easy button?
-Contact us today and we can help you with finding the best way to transition your WordPress website or WooCommerce / Shopify store to be GA4 ready.
+Contact your Atlanta ecommerce developer and we can help you with finding the best way to transition your WooCommerce / Shopify store or WordPress site to be GA4 ready.